ai2cm/fv3core/.github/pull_request_template.md

 ## Purpose

 Describe the purpose of this PR and the motivation if relevant to understanding.
 Include links to related issues, bugs or features.

-Include the sections below that apply.
+Remove the sections below which do not apply.

 ## Code changes: